devopsacademyau/academy/README.md

     <img src="docs/logo.png" width="300">
 </p>

-This non-profit repository intention is to help the community to learn the DevOps methodology and culture throughout a series of classes and hands-on laboratories and become ready to start working as Automation/Cloud/DevOps Engineer.
+This repository's intention is to help the community in learning the DevOps methodologies and culture throughout a series of classes and hands-on exercises.
+The content of the classes that will be presented has been designed in a way to prepare you for working as an Automation/Cloud/DevOps Engineer.

+These classes start with explaining different concepts at a high level and then goes into some detail.
+Some of the main topics currently being covered can be seen [here](#content).

-Feel free to contribute with content (PR), help peer reviewing code or just going through the exercises!
+Feel free to contribute to this repository with content through Pull Requests, help peer reviewing code or just going through the exercises!

-If you want to make part of the team behind this, get in touch on help@devopsacademy.com.au.
+If you want to be part of the team behind this, get in touch on help@devopsacademy.com.au.

 # Table of Content